-Adam Hunt is an associate in the Litigation Department of Morrison & Foerster’s New York office.
+Adam Hunt is of counsel in the Litigation Department of Morrison & Foerster’s New York office.
 His practice focuses on complex litigation, with an emphasis on class action and commercial litigation.

 Adam has extensive experience representing financial institutions, consumer products companies, and technology firms in class action cases and complex commercial disputes.
 Representative experience include cases involving state consumer protection statutes, including New York General Business Law Sections 349 and 350; the Telephone Consumer Protection Act (TCPA); federal and state antitrust laws; the Lanham Act; the Fair Credit Reporting Act (FCRA); and the Fair Debt Collection Practices Act (FDCPA).
 Adam litigates before state and federal trial and appellate courts, as well as in arbitrations.
 In addition, he draws on his litigation skills and industry knowledge to represent clients facing regulatory inquiries before federal and state agencies.
 Adam is an editor of the firm's Class Dismissed blog, which provides insights, recommendations, and timely reports on the latest defense news, developments, and trends in the most current class action lawsuits that affect consumer-facing companies.